react-component/picker/README.md

 ## License

-rc-picker is released under the MIT license.
+@rc-component/picker is released under the MIT license.